 "Then your family also must not have believed her letter.
 How did they get convinced?"

 "Well there we are then.
-You don't have to fight over this," Harry said firmly.
+You don't have to fight over this," Harry said firmly as the obvious solution came to mind, hoping against hope that he could convince them, keep them from arguing further...
 "If it's true, we can just get a Hogwarts professor here and see the magic for ourselves, and Dad will admit that it's true.
 And if not, then Mum will admit that it's false.
-That's what the experimental method is for, so that we don't have to resolve things just by arguing."
-Hoping against hope that this time, just this once, they would listen to him...
+That's what the experimental method is for, right?"

 "Oh, come now, Harry," Professor Evans-Verres said.
 "Really, magic?
 I thought you'd know better than to take this seriously, even if you're only ten."